parlue/CynusLink/README.md

 Disclaimer

-This is an unofficial community project and is not affiliated with, endorsed by, or sponsored by Manya or Millennium.
+CynusLink is an unofficial community project and is not affiliated with, endorsed by, or sponsored by Manya or Millennium.

-Product names and protocol names are used only to describe interoperability with the respective hardware.
+Product and protocol names are used solely to describe interoperability with the respective hardware.

 Use the firmware and hardware designs at your own risk.